SymfonyCasts/design-patterns/sfcasts/chain-of-responsibility.md

 One: If the player is level 1.
 Two: If the player has won 3 times or more in a row.
 And three, to add some randomness, the player will throw two six-sided dice.
-They win if a *pair* is rolled, but if the result is 7, we exit immediately.
+They win if a *pair* is rolled, but if the result is 7, they do not.

 Okay, let's do this!
 The first step we need to take is creating an interface for our handlers.
 Inside the `src/` directory, create a new folder